MileHacker Logo

 • Use public transport: Opt for public buses, walking, or cycling.
 This reduces your carbon footprint and provides an authentic local experience.

-• Learn some simple phrases: A few words of Mandarin show respect and foster goodwill.
+• Learn some common phrases: A few words of Mandarin show respect and foster goodwill.

 • Respect historical sites: Treat historical and holy places with reverence.
 Avoid touching artifacts unless permitted.